svsudharshan/add-tradingview-alerts-tool/README.md

 This script will enable you to add multiple stocks, crypto pairs, etc to your watchlist as a batch process.
 To do this type the line in the terminal

 	npm run add-watchlist altw.yml

+## Note: It will add to the watchlist which is active.

 ```
 files:
   input: nse.csv